Vijaya-Simha77/AI_based_car_parking_using_open_CV/README.md

 Programming Language: Python
 Libraries & Frameworks:
-OpenCV
-NumPy
+NumPy,
-Matplotlib (for visualization)
+Matplotlib (for visualization),
-cv2
-pickle
-cvzone
-Flask
-TensorFlow/Keras (if using AI for car detection)
+cv2,
+pickle,
+cvzone,
+Flask.

 **5. How It Works**
 Explain how the system functions: